 Wax application is important for your boat as it’s part of the maintenance regimen.
 Whenever you sail with it, exposure to water and the sun is inevitable.
 With continuous encounters, it takes a toll on your boat as corrosion can be seen on some parts.

-Without regular waxing, your boat will be easily degraded by damages and dullness.
+Without regular waxing, your boat will be easily degraded by damage and dullness.
 It’s one of the crucial things you need to do if you wish your boat to last for a long time.
 Ideally, waxing should be done every three or four months.
 You can retain its fine appearance for the years to come.